annaymj/DV_RProject3/00 Doc/DV_RProject3.md

 *********
 First, we displayed a few lines of the dataset stored in oracle database.
 The table includes Name(gene name), MINIMUM (gene start position), MAXIMUM(gene end position), LENGTH(gene length), DIRECTION(sense and anti-sense strand).

+This table is loaded in project2, JSON makes error in getting the table, we appreciate Dr. Cannata agreed us to use the previous method to get this table.

 **Table 1: Cyclotella**

 ```r